bralash/flutter_firebase_auth/README.md

-# loginui
+# Flutter Auth with Firebase

-A new Flutter project.
+A simple sign in and sign up with Firebase and Flutter

 ## Getting Started